-Because of the Shield's relatively thin fabric, we found that it was a bit more breathable than models like the Patagonia Houdini or Arc'teryx Squamish, which were excellent at keeping the wind out but did a pretty unimpressive job of letting perspiration out.
-Because of the Shield's unique combination of lightweight material, wind blocking benefits, and a bit of added insulation, it was our testers' favorite model to take out for a brisk run.
-(Especially because it only requires a full base layer underneath when conditions are fully brutal.)
+Because of the Adidas' relatively thin fabric, it is a bit more breathable than more wind and water resistant models.
+Because of the Shield's unique combination of lightweight material, wind blocking benefits, and a bit of added insulation, it was one of our testers' favorite models to take out for a run on a brisk morning.

 Weight and Packability

-This model, unlike many others in the review, lacks a DWR finish, and it shows.
-Reviewers noticed that the Shield was quick to become saturated with light precipitation.
-However, despite this, this model (once again) shines thanks to its insulation.
-Where other models might last a little longer before becoming saturated, this model provides a little extra protection against wet conditions.
-Because of the Polartec padding, testers found that once saturated, the Shield could be compared with another model that was equally saturated, and the Shield would be warmer.
+This windbreaker, unlike many other technical models in this review, lacks a DWR finish and it shows.
+We noticed this jacket is quick to become saturated with light precipitation.
+However, despite this, it (once again) shines thanks to its insulation.
+Though many of the other jackets lasted a little longer before becoming saturated, the insulation of the Adidas provides a little extra protection against wet conditions.
+Because of the Polartec padding, we found that once saturated, the Shield keeps us warmer than other, uninsulated models that are equally as saturated.

-This piece is a classic do-it-all windbreaker that can protect you on an exposed ridgeline just as well as it does when you're getting miles on a trail run or crushing the local single track.
+The Adidas Shield combines the wind-stopping benefits of nylon ripstop with opportunely placed Polartec padding that provides just the right amount of insulation to keep you warm on chillier days.
+This piece is a classic do-it-all windbreaker that can protect you on an exposed ridgeline as well as it does when you're getting miles on a trail run or crushing the local single track.